 When do I need to wash my hands?

-Handwashing throughout the day is important, but even more important during an outbreak.
+Handwashing throughout the day is important, but even more important during an outbreak like COVID-19.
 Always remember to wash your hands in these situations:

 - After returning from a public outing (grocery store, work, school, concert, sporting activity, hospital, nursing home, etc.).